herluf-ba/herluf-ba.github.io/content/writing-a-static-site-generator-in-a-single-file.md

 ```

 ## Parsing Markdown
-To turn markdown into HTML is a two step process.
-First the markdown needs to be parsed into a data-structure that can be manipulated and then it can be translated to HTML.
-I will be using the abtly named [markdown](https://deno.land/x/markdown@v2.0.0) package to both of these in one fell swoop.
-It has a fairly simple interface and seems to produce nice HTML, so I like it for my project.
-I will however write my code such that it's easy to rip out the package later, should our relationship sour in the future 🤞.
+To turn markdown into HTML is a two-step process.
+First, the markdown needs to be parsed into a data structure that can be manipulated.
+Then it can be translated to HTML.

+I will be using the aptly named [markdown](https://deno.land/x/markdown@v2.0.0) package to do both of these in one fell swoop.
+I like it for my project because it has a fairly simple interface and seems to produce nice HTML.
+I will, however, write my code such that it's easy to rip out the package later, should our relationship sour in the future.
 ```typescript
 import { Marked } from "https://deno.land/x/markdown@v2.0.0/mod.ts";